 Thirdly, preserve your vaginal pH by doing the following:

 - Urinate after intercourse (semen has a pH of 7.2-7.8) and consider post-coital rinsing* if you are particularly vulnerable to infection

 - Choose your form of contraception wisely

 - Don’t use soap (the average pH of soap is 7.5-9)

 - Don’t use female hygiene products such as deodorisers, sprays, powders, daily panty liners or non-medicinal vaginal washes (these have all been shown to have a negative effect on pH)

 Firstly, it is important to have an accurate diagnosis.
 Your doctor will be able to order the appropriate swabs and tests.
 This is vital to the selection of an appropriate treatment plan.
 We want to address the underlying cause and not just the symptoms.

 Our goal is to re-establish and maintain a healthy vaginal microbiome.
 This might include using antibacterial or antifungal herbs and nutrients along with specifically selected probiotics.
 Sometimes these will need to be used in conjunction with prescribed treatments (for example in C glabrata thrush).

 *Post-coital rinse – make up a mixture consisting of 1 part vinegar to 19 parts saline.
-Draw it up into a syringe and administer to the vagina while sitting on toilet to allow it to run back out.
+Draw it up into a syringe and administer it to the vagina while sitting on the toilet to allow it to run back out.